jbennatt/draft-helper/python-convert-files/README.md

  _**Note that the lambda function must be in the same AWS region as the bucket/s it's accessing!!!**_

-1. Choose Author from Scratch
+1. Choose _Author from Scratch_
 2. Give a name
-3. Choose Python Runtiome (Pythong 3.11 was used)
+3. Choose Python Runtiome (Python 3.11 was used)
-4. _Changed default execution role to one created above_
+4. Change default execution role to one created above
-5. Copy modified code into Lambda Function console and Deploy (to save lambda function)
+5. Copy (or upload) Lambda Function to console and Deploy (to save lambda function)

 # Create S3 trigger